mamin27/OpenWave-1KB/README.md

 ## Not goals:
 - GUI.  pyQT5 is a mystery to me.
 (Maybe later?)
 - Mac OS.
 Windows OS.
 No skills and I don't need these.
+Removed the .exe file
-RPi is a future goal.
+- RPi is a future goal.
 - LAN connection mode.
 My o-scope doesn't support this.
 - Testing multiple GDS models.
 I've only got GDS-1202B
 - Run speed.
 Speed is likely constrained by reads from the o-scope.